pszenher/cs546project/README.md

 ## Database Setup

+Download relevant project dependencies with:
+`npm install`

 A seed for the database is provided for convenience of testing and evaluation of the site.
 The database seed command is:
 `npm run seed`

 ## Group Info